suma-project/Suma/INSTALL.md

 Overview of administrative tools
 ---------------------------------

 To view the admin tools, visit the page at `http://YOUR_SERVER/sumaserver/admin/`.
-The username and password for these tools is set in config.ini.
+The username and password for these tools is set in config.yaml.

 * Location editor